xiangao0904/Motor-Sound-Editor/docs/guide/audio-editor.md

 ---
-title: Audio Editor (v1.3)
+title: Audio Editor
 description: Edit loops, flatten pitch, and reduce selected spectral content.
 ---

-# Audio Editor (v1.3)
+# Audio Editor

-> This page describes v1.3 features under development.
-The tutorial has not been updated yet.

 Select a track with assigned audio in the project editor and open **Audio Editor**.
 After editing, click **Save to Project** to replace that track's audio in the project, then save the `.msep` file.
 Undo and Redo step through audio edits. `Space` plays or pauses the current preview, except while typing in an input field.